pnewstein/napari-3d-counter/paper.md

 This work was funded by the NIH grant: Genetic and Molecular Studies of Neurogenesis 5R01HD027056-33 and by the NIH Genetics training program T32GM149387 as well as by the Howard Hughes Medical Institute.
+Thanks to Elena Barth, Derek Epiney, Kasey Drake, Chundi Xu, Susannah Lawhorn, and Chris Q. Doe for their feedback.

 # References